ingride/ingride.github.io/_posts/2018-08-24-2017-half-a-world-away.markdown

 Seoul is a fascinating mix of old and new.
 You can still find an entire neighborhood with houses built in a traditional Korean style ( and using traditional methods ), palaces and monuments celebrating Korea's past.
 All alongside a really modern skyline and architectural masterpieces like Ewha Womans University ( an incredible underground building ) and the museum of modern art.

 Seoul also marked my 10 days traveling.
-10 is usually the make it or break it point point for me when I try to form a new habit.
+10 is usually the make it or break it point for me when I try to form a new habit.
 It's that time I get tired, anxious, start thinking, start over-thinking, get a <strike> little </strike>
 negative.
 Jet-lag was real, humidity was NOT my friend, I switched 4 timezones, I found reasons!
 So I did what any person in such situation would do - I went to a cat cafe.
 <img src="/assets/images/half-world-away/cats.jpg" alt="Meow!"/>